Housekeeping (film): Development

 Housekeeping was the first North American film by writer and director Bill Forsyth, whose previous films—That Sinking Feeling (1979), Gregory's Girl (1981), Local Hero (1983), and Comfort and Joy (1984)—were produced in Scotland.
-The prospect of creating a film based on Marilynne Robinson's 1980 novel brought Forsyth to America.
+The prospect of creating a film based on Marilynne Robinson's 1980 novel brought Forsyth to North America.
 He later described his film as "a commercial to get people to read the novel".

 When an actress friend sent Forsyth the book, he loved it.
 "There is in it that generational haunting that affects most of us," he said, "those familial burdens we all carry: the grandfather in the story they never knew but who seems to be there all the time."